ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

 {: #spk_ing}

 * Add and register IBM Analytics Engine (Spark).
 See [Provisioning a Spark engine](watsonxdata?topic=watsonxdata-spl_engine).
-* For target table, Iceberg catalog connected to Presto engine is required.
+* For target table, an active Iceberg catalog connected to a running Presto engine is required.
 See [Adding a storage-catalog pair](watsonxdata?topic=watsonxdata-reg_bucket).
 * Add remote storage for source data files.
 See [Adding a storage-catalog pair](watsonxdata?topic=watsonxdata-reg_bucket).
 * Add data sources for source data files.
 See [Adding a data source-catalog pair](watsonxdata?topic=watsonxdata-reg_database).
 * Optionally, you can create a schema in the catalog for the target table.
 See [Creating schemas](watsonxdata?topic=watsonxdata-create_schema).